ivan0sokin/fractal-painter/README.md

 #### Make sure you have included "sfml/include" directory

 ## License
-Fracpaintertal builder is licensed under the [Apache-2.0 License](LICENSE)
+Fractal painter is licensed under the [Apache-2.0 License](LICENSE)